Operating a Sewing Machine – Getting Started

 Topic Overview

-The OCNLR Entry Level Award in Industrial Textiles Skills (Entry 3) introduces you to the fundamental processes and materials used in the industrial textiles sector.
-This qualification covers key areas such as fabric identification, basic textile construction techniques, and health and safety practices in a manufacturing environment.
-You'll learn about different types of fibres (natural and synthetic), how they are woven or knitted into fabrics, and the properties that make them suitable for industrial applications like protective clothing, upholstery, and technical textiles.
+The OCNLR Entry Level Certificate in Industrial Textiles Skills (Entry 3) introduces you to the fundamental processes and materials used in the industrial textiles sector.
+This qualification covers key areas such as fabric construction, textile testing, and health and safety practices specific to textile manufacturing.
+You will learn about different types of fibres (natural and synthetic), how they are spun into yarns, and how these yarns are woven or knitted into fabrics.
+Understanding these basics is essential for anyone considering a career in textiles, fashion, or manufacturing.

 Key Concepts